 In conclusion, we remind ultra-high net worth investors of the following key points:

-- Actually write down and document the answers to these questions.
+Actually write down and document the answers to these questions.
 This helps with clarity, completeness, and serves as a reference that can be valuable for the whole family in the future.
+Writing down these elements so that you can see them all at once, visually, can also help you identify any more potential questions you might have.
+It’ll be easier to have a discussion with your wealth management team if you know exactly what you need to discuss.

 About Pillar Wealth Management, LLC